 I am also applying for funding for my doctoral studies from elsewhere.
 Can I apply for a salaried position at the University of Helsinki?

 I have secured funding for part of my doctoral studies.
 Can I apply for a salaried position at the University of Helsinki?

 - If you are offered a salary position, you must begin to use it within the calendar year 2023.
 You may not receive other funding at the same time as a salaried position from the University of Helsinki.

 I do not yet have right to pursue a post-graduate doctoral degree at the University of Helsinki, and intend to apply for a salaried position.
 Which attachments do I have to submit?

-- You need to complete the electronic application form and submit the required scanned copies of your education documentation, and the other attachments required by the doctoral programme.
+- You need to complete the application form and submit the required scanned copies of your education documentation, research plan, CV and the other attachments required by the doctoral programme.